Arniezzy/Memory-Game/README.md

 Group Project #1

 ## Description
 This project was created to recreate a common childhood game were the game starts with the cards faced down and are revealed when two are selected.
-If the two cards are not matching, they will turn ack face down, but if there is a match the cards will remain faced up.
+If the two cards are not matching, they will turn back face down, but if there is a match the cards will remain faced up.
 You won the game when all cards are facing up and the score is calculated by the total number of clicks.

 ## How to play
 End user opens the website and is presented with the welcome page with the instructions and the user clicks start game.